Table of Contents

 Classic Les Paul Design

-The Epiphone Les Paul Standard Pro IV maintains the iconic Les Paul silhouette, known for its single-cutaway body that not only looks timeless but also provides easy access to the upper frets.
+The Epiphone Les Paul Standard Pro IV maintains the iconic Les Paul silhouette, known for its single-cutaway body that looks timeless and provides easy access to the upper frets.

 Body & Top

-Constructed with Epiphone Les Paul’s special design, the guitar contributes to the guitar’s sustain and rich, warm tones, complemented by a maple veneer top for added clarity and resonance.
+Constructed with Epiphone Les Paul’s unique design, the guitar contributes to the guitar’s sustain and rich, warm tones, complemented by a maple veneer top for added clarity and resonance.

 ProBucker Pickups